ats-tandjoeng7/UFOs/README.md

 - XHTML/XML compatibility is somehow preserved just in case.

 #### Customized JavaScript Functions
 The `updateFilters()` function in our ***app.js*** file included a few lines that might be unique as below.
-Considering the `console.log(htmlDOM)` output, `d3.select(this)` in JavaScript captured the current HTML Document Object Model (DOM) element and hence we could later loop through this element for isolating any subelements in our webpage.
+Considering the `console.log(htmlDOM)` output, `d3.select(this)` in JavaScript captured the current HTML Document Object Model (DOM) element and hence we could later loop through this element for isolating any child elements in our webpage.
 Instead of `if-else loop`, I applied a single `if loop` with a logical not condition to accomplish the same thing.
 When the filter values were empty, "", or undefined, the corresponding filter entries would be deleted.
 In the `filterTable()` function, since `filters` was defined as an object, I could then use `Object.entries()` and `forEach()` functions to loop through id-value pairs of the nonempty filter object according to users' inputs.

 ```
 // 3.
 Use this function to update the filters.